dccarter/cstar/docs/docs.md

 ### Pointers

 A pointer type is denoted by the `^` before the type name.
-Pointer type variable store the memory address other variables.
+Pointer type variable stores the memory addresses other variables.

 * the `ptrof` operator can be used to get the pointer of a variable
 * just like in `c`, a `null` literal can be assigned to a pointer
 * Pointer addition arithmetic allowed via the `ptroff!` macro
-* Pointers can be re-typed, which is the same as casting but with more relaxed rules
+* Pointers can be re-type, which is the same as casting but with more relaxed rules
 * Pointers are indexable with the `.[]` operator
 * Arrays and strings are considered pointer types